-A physical therapist, Col. Pauline Potts, and an exercise physiologist, Dr. Kenneth Cooper, both in the US Air Force, were the first to use the term aerobic exercise during the 1960s.
+A physical therapist, Col. Pauline Potts, and an exercise physiologist, Dr. Kenneth Cooper, both in the United States Air Force, were the first to use the term aerobic exercise during the 1960s.

 Aerobic exercise is generally performed at a moderate level of intensity over a long period.
-Running for 20 minutes is an aerobic exercise, while sprinting 200 meters is not.
+Running for 20 minutes is an aerobic exercise while sprinting 200 meters is not.
 Playing badminton for 30 minutes is an aerobic activity if the movements of the players are fairly continuous.
 Golf, on the other hand, is not seen as aerobic because the heart rate has not been raised at a sustained level for long enough.

 Aerobic exercise is considered to have the following benefits:

-- Tones muscles throughout most of the body
+- Tones muscles throughout most of the body.

-- Reduces blood pressure
+- Reduces blood pressure.

-- Improves circulation
+- Improves circulation.

-- Improves mental health
+- Improves mental health.

-- Reduces the risk of heart disease and cardiovascular problems
+- Reduces the risk of heart disease and cardiovascular problems.

-- Increases stamina or endurance - aerobic activity increases the body's ability to store energy molecules such as fats and carbohydrates within the muscle
+- Increases stamina or endurance - aerobic activity increases the body's ability to store energy molecules such as fats and carbohydrates within the muscle.

-- Increases blood flow through muscles
+- Increases blood flow through muscles.

 Anaerobic exercise such as weight lifting can improve strength and muscle.

-The muscles are exercised at high intensity for short durations.
-A short duration usually means no more than about two minutes.
+The muscles are exercised at high intensity for short durations - no more than about 2 minutes.

 Anaerobic means "without air."
-Anaerobic exercises improve our muscle strength and our ability to move with quick bursts of speed.
+Anaerobic exercises improve muscle strength and our ability to move with quick bursts of speed.
 When thinking of anaerobic exercise, think of short and fast or short and intensive.
 Anaerobic exercises include:

-- Weight lifting
+- weight lifting

-- Intensive and fast skipping (with a rope)
+- intensive and fast skipping (with a rope)

-- Interval training
+- interval training

-- Any rapid burst of hard exercise.
+- any rapid burst of hard exercise

-During the recovery period oxygen is used to give the muscle a "refill" - to replenish the muscle's energy that was used up during the intensive exercise.
+During the recovery period, oxygen is used to give the muscle a "refill" - to replenish the muscle's energy that was used up during the intensive exercise.